marsiitr/Wall-E/README.md

 ## Future Improvements
-Many furthur improvements can be done in this robot.
+Many further improvements can be done in this robot.
 Using IOT, this bot can be controlled from anywhere and can be live-streamed using webcam.
 It can be made autonomous using ML so that it can detect dustbins and collect garbage.Hence, it will no longer require commands to move, pick or dump.

 ## Team Members

-1.Ayush Jalan
+1. Ayush Jalan
-2.Birendar Yadav
+2. Birendar Yadav
-3.Divesh Kumar
+3. Divesh Kumar
-4.Ritik Raj
+4. Ritik Raj
-5.Sahil Sudan
+5. Sahil Sudan
-6.Shubham Goyal
+6. Shubham Goyal

 ## Mentors

-1.Navin Chandra
+1. Navin Chandra
-2.Vandan Gajjar
+2. Vandan Gajjar
-3.Yawan Gupta
+3. Yawan Gupta

 ![IMG_2637](https://user-images.githubusercontent.com/48998778/55175039-9357c500-51a4-11e9-9399-fb1e1b2defa3.JPG)